-Students receive close supervision from postgraduate demonstrator or members of staff in the laboratory when performing experiments to enable them to develop safe working practices and good techniques.
+Students receive close supervision from a demonstrator or member of staff in the laboratory when performing experiments to enable them to develop safe working practices and good techniques.
 Formative feedback is used to enable progressive development of these skills (B1).
 At stages 1 and 2 detailed experimental procedures are presented in laboratory manuals.
-At stage 3 the students learn aspects of planning and designing experiments for themselves (B2), they work with a greater level of independence and perform more technically demanding procedures.
-By stage 4 they are able to work independently in a research laboratory and demonstrate competence in advanced laboratory techniques.
+At stage 3 the students learn to plan and design experiments for themselves (B2).
+In the advanced practical chemistry module, they work with a greater level of independence and perform more technically demanding procedures.
+By stage 4 they are able to work in a research laboratory and demonstrate competence in advanced laboratory techniques.